HabitRPG/habitica-android/README.md

        src="https://developer.android.com/images/brand/en_generic_rgb_wo_60.png" />
 </a>

-Having the sample project installed is a good way to be notified of new releases.
-Although Watching this repository will allow GitHub to email you whenever I publish a release.
+Having the application installed is a good way to be notified of new releases.
+Although Watching this repository will allow GitHub to email you whenever we publish a release.

 # What's New